Skip to content

 — KEY TAKEAWAYS

-• Two routes: direct GEGMR (best price, slower KYC, 12–20 weeks first transaction) or licensed intermediary ($4–10/MT premium, faster, 8–14 weeks).
+• Two sourcing routes: direct from GECOPHAM (best price, slower KYC, 12–20 weeks first transaction) or via a GECOPHAM-licensed intermediary ($4–10/MT premium, faster, 8–14 weeks).

 • Export permit (7–14 business days) is the critical path — never position a vessel until the permit is issued.

-• GEGMR does not publish price lists — negotiate; first offers are not final.
+• GECOPHAM does not publish price lists — negotiate; first offers are not final.
 Q2 2026 indicative range: $115–145/MT FOB Tartous G4.

 • Complete EU/OFAC/UN sanctions compliance clearance and bank pre-clearance BEFORE signing any contract or incurring any costs.